ranandverint/StockExchangeOutlierDetection/readme.md

 ### Step 2: Running the Script

+This script takes 2 parameters as arguments.
 To execute the script, run the following command from the terminal:
 ```bash
 python3 outliers.py <path_to_data_folder> <number_of_files_to_process>
 ```